Updated: Jul 9

 You need to keep accurate and complete records to support your claim as the Tax Office may call on you to substantiate your claim up to five years after you lodge.
 Penalties may apply if you don't have the correct records to substantiate your claim.

 Items for which you don’t receive a receipt eg. Tolls, gold coin donations etc. can be substantiated using diary records.

-In order to claim for motor vehicle business use, you must keep a record of: the date of travel, purpose of the travel & kilometres travelled.
-You can claim up to 5000 km using the cents per kilometre method & if you travel more than 5000 km you must use the log book method.
+In order to claim for motor vehicle business use, you must keep a record of: the date of travel, purpose of the travel and kilometres travelled.
+You can claim up to 5000 km using the cents per kilometre method and if you travel more than 5000 km you must use the log book method.
 You must keep receipts relating to all expenditure incurred on your car.
 Travelling to & from work (commuting) is not claimable, as it is considered a private expense.

 CATS4TAX is now taking bookings for July.
 Appointments are filling up fast.

 Book your appointment today.